-The launch of the new bus network is scheduled for December 2022, to coincide with the opening of the REM.
-From this date forward, buses that used to cross the Champlain Bridge will now take passengers to one of the REM stations in Brossard, where users can travel on to downtown Montréal or transfer towards other destinations on the South Shore.
+The launch of the new bus network is scheduled for spring 2023, to coincide with the opening of the REM.
+From this date forward, buses that used to cross the Samuel-De Champlain Bridge will now take passengers to one of the REM stations in Brossard, where users can travel on to downtown Montreal or transfer towards other destinations on the South Shore.

 New bus routes

-Fifteen direct routes will provide users with quick access to the REM: six to Panama Station and nine to Brossad Station.
+Fifteen direct routes will provide users with quick access to the REM: 6 to Panama Station and 9 to Brossard station.
 New routes will also facilitate travel between municipalities and towards major South Shore hubs:

 Longueuil–Université-de-Sherbrooke métro station

 Candiac, Sainte-Catherine, Saint-Constant and Delson train stations

 Industrial areas in Delson, Champlain-Candiac, La Prairie and Sainte-Catherine

 Bus and taxibus route numbers will also be changing.
 The new numbering system is organized according to 4 types of service: